michael-kh-chan/FizzBuzz/README.md

 # Introduction
 This project consists of a collection of FizzBuzz programs in various programming languages, with the intention to continue adding to it as I learn new programming languages.

-This project is inspired by a YouTube video of Tom Scott ["FizzBuzz: One Simple Interview Question"](https://www.youtube.com/watch?v=QPZ0pIK_wsc), in which he discusses the importance of writing readable and scalable code.
+This project is inspired by a YouTube video of Tom Scott ["FizzBuzz: One Simple Interview Question"](https://www.youtube.com/watch?v=QPZ0pIK_wsc), in which he discussed the importance of writing readable and scalable code.
 Thus, I aims to improve my coding skills in a clean and organized manner through this project by recording my initial attempt, along with better solutions contributed by others, and my updated solutions.

 **Currently written in:**